UBNanosatLab/openstartracker/README.md

 * Image to image matching
 * Collect and store size, shape and color information of unknown objects
 * Tracks unknown objects between images
-* Programable python frontend / reusable C++ backend
+* Programable python frontend / reusable C++ backend with no external dependencies

 ### Basic setup:

 ##### From a fresh xubuntu 16.04 linux install